 Name Age Class Proposed Position(s) to be Held After Meeting

-Kenton K. Alder 74 II Director
+Kenton K. Alder 74 = Director

-Thomas T. Edman 61 I Chief Executive Officer, President and Director
+Thomas T. Edman 61 - Chief Executive Officer, President and Director

-Julie S. England 66 II Director
+Julie S. England 66 = Director

 Philip G. Franklin 72 II Director

 Rex D. Geveden 63 III Chair of the Board

-Pamela B. Jackson 71 III Director
+Pamela B. Jackson 71 = Director

 Chantel E. Lenard 54 I Director

 John G. Mayer 73 III Director

-Dov S. Zakheim 75 I Director
+Dov S. Zakheim 75 Director

 Kenton K. Alder has served as a director since March 1999.
 Mr. Alder also served as our President from March 1999 to January 2013 and as our Chief Executive Officer from our founding in 1998 through December 2013.
 Mr. Alder served on a part-time basis as a consultant and advisor to Mr. Edman for one year commencing on January 1, 2014 and provided counsel on strategy, attended certain meetings, and was involved in special projects.
 From January 1997 to July 1998, Mr. Alder served as Vice President of Tyco Printed Circuit Group, Inc., a PCB manufacturer.
 Prior to that time, Mr. Alder served as President and Chief Executive Officer of ElectroStar, Inc., previously a publicly held PCB manufacturing company, from December 1994 to December 1996.
 From January 1987 to November 1994, Mr. Alder served as President of Lundahl Astro Circuits Inc., a predecessor company to ElectroStar, Inc. In addition, Mr. Alder is a member of the Board of Directors of Campbell Scientific, Inc., and is Chairman of the Compensation Committee.
-Mr. Alder serves as a member of the audit and risk committee and chairman of the Statewide Mission and Campus and Oversight Committee for the Utah State University Board of Trustees.
-Mr. Alder also serves as a member of Science degree in finance and a Bachelor of Science degree in accounting from Utah State University.
+Mr. Alder serves as a member of the Executive Committee for the Utah State University Board of Trustees and a member of the Executive Committee for the Utah State University Board of Trustees.
+Mr. Alder also serves as a member of the audit and risk committee and chairman of the Statewide Mission and Campus and Oversight Committee for the Utah State University Board of Trustees.
+Mr. Alder also serves on the Ubard of Blendtec, Inc. and Honeyville, Inc. Mr. Alder holds a Bachelor of Science degree in finance and a Bachelor of Science degree in accounting from Utah State University.